Harmonic analysis on directed graphs and applications: from Fourier analysis to wavelets: Applications

 The proportions of correctly reconstructed labels are measured for various $p$ values using 500 realizations of $\boldsymbol{y}$ to estimate its mean and covariance used in the solution~~\eqref{signal_rec_prob_form_sol}.

 We summarize the different cases in table~\ref{subproblem_one}.

 \paragraph{Numerical simulations: Case 1} We evaluate the reconstruction performance of the graph signal $\boldsymbol f_0'$ in figure \ref{fig:lscc_rec_unif}.
-For all proportions $p$ of known labels, the average rate of correctly reconstructed labels in the graph signal $\boldsymbol f_0'$ from a learned polynomial graph filter of $\mathbf{P}$ or $\bar{\mathbf{P}}$ is significantly better than the one based on a learned polynomial graph filter of $\mathbf{W}_{norm}$ in the case where we consider either the subgraph $\mathcal{G}'$ or its symmetrized version $\mathcal{G}_{\operatorname{sym}}'$.
+For all proportions $p$ of known labels, the average rate of correctly reconstructed labels using a graph filter baseed on $\mathbf{P}$ or $\bar{\mathbf{P}}$ is significantly better than when using a graph filter based on $\mathbf{W}_{norm}$.
+This holds on the subgraph $\mathcal{G}'$ ands its symmetrized version $\mathcal{G}_{\operatorname{sym}}'$.
 Furthermore, the reconstruction performance using a filter based on $\mathbf{P}$ is slightly better than using a filter based on $\bar{\mathbf{P}}$.
-The reconstruction performance using a filter based on $\mathbf{T}$ is the best.
-For small proportions $p$ of known labels, the average rate of correctly reconstructed labels from a learned polynomial graph filter of $\bar{\mathbf{T}}$ is slightly better.
+The reconstruction performance using a filter based on $\mathbf{T}$ is the best overall.
+For small proportions $p$ of known labels, the average rate of correctly reconstructed labels from filter based on $\bar{\mathbf{T}}$ is slightly better.
 We also notice that the reconstruction performance using a filter based on $\mathbf{T}_{\operatorname{sym}}$ is identical to using a filter based on $\mathbf{P}_{\operatorname{sym}}$ for all proportions $p$ of known labels.